Eclipse 500/550 Personalized Training Programs

 CAN YOUR COMPANION LAND THE JET IF SOMETHING HAPPENS TO THE PILOT?

-The companion course is approximately a half day and is designed to give your jet companion or passenger the confidence and peace of mind that they could land the jet safely in the event that the pilot becomes incapacitated.
-The course consists of approximately 1 hour of classroom instruction followed by 45 minutes of cockpit familiarization.
-The course culminates in a 30 to 45 minute flight where the companion will use a very detailed checklist (that you keep in the aircraft) to contact ATC and program the autopilot to fly an ILS to a landing.
+The companion course is approximately a half to 3/4 day and is designed to give your jet companion or passenger the confidence and peace of mind.
+The course consists of approximately 1-2 hours of classroom instruction followed by 45 minutes of cockpit familiarization.
+The course culminates in a 30 to 45 minute flight where the companion will use a very detailed checklist (that you keep in the aircraft) to contact ATC and program the autopilot to fly an ILS to landing.

-We understand that most companions are hesitant to even think about this situation let alone train for it, so our course is focused on having fun in the process while learning a valuable skill.
-A few of our companions after completing this course have gone on further to learn additional skills to assist the pilot during everyday flying.
+We understand that most companions are hesitant to think about this situation, so our course is focused on having fun in the process while learning a valuable skill.
+Some of our companions have gone on further to learn additional skills to assist the pilot during everyday flying.